p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 With [Declarative Shadow DOM][declarative-shadow-dom] you can render the component from a template that is attached to the elements shadow root when the component HTML is parsed.
-Taking the share button example, the fallback content and button styling could be encapsulated in the component, something like this.
+Taking the share button example, the fallback content and button styling could be encapsulated in the component.
 The component can then replace the button functionality with the native share API call or do nothing and maintain the fallback.

 ```html
 <share-button>